vacu9708/Memory-analysis/README.md

     - This project takes advantage of the fact that Windows applications cannot detect the existence of the hypervisor because it operates outside the windows kernel.
     - The hypervisor functions as a debugger because conventional debuggers are blocked by anti-debugging mechanisms.
 - **What the hypervisor does:** The hypervisor shows CPU registers upon EPT violations at specific memory addresses just like normal debuggers show CPU registers upon breakpoints.
+- **What EPT Violation (Extended Page Table Violation) means**: An EPT (Extended Page Table) violation is a type of page fault that occurs in Intel VT-x virtualization when a guest virtual machine (VM) attempts to access memory in a way that violates the Extended Page Table (EPT) permissions set by the hypervisor.

 The hypervisor in this project only works in the intel CPU.